jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 -   Jean Grey
 -   Professor X

-Note: There is no main character with the card title Beast.
+Note: There is no main haracter with the card title Beast.
 Yet.

 “Card title” refers to the name at the top of the card.
 It does not include additional names granted via  **AKA**.